Taeyoung96/Yolo-to-COCO-format-converter/README.md

 - `python main.py --yolo-subdir --path <Absolute path to dataset_root_dir> --output <Name of the json file>`
 - `python main.py --yolo-subdir --box2seg --path <Absolute path to dataset_root_dir> --output <Name of the json file>`

+---

+The arg `--box2seg` initializes segmentation mask polygons that have box shapes.
+This is useful for when changing your modeling from object detection to image segmentation.
+These masks can then be reshaped using software such as the interface provided by makesense.ai

 ### 3. Prepare COCO annotation file from a single YOLO annotation file
 #### 3a.
 Check the absolute path in `train.txt`.